finos/common-domain-model/docs/contribution.md

     terms.
     1. The description of objects in the model should begin with the purpose of the object.
-The purpose should explain what the object is, not \"what it is not\".
+The purpose should explain what the object is, not "what it is not".
     2. Data type description should begin with a verb that describes what the type does.
-    3. The logical model identifies data types without needing a description, therefore, the description should not begin with a phrase like: "A data type that does\...\"
+    3. The logical model identifies data types without needing a description, therefore, the description should not begin with a phrase like: "A data type that does..."
     4. Attribute description should articulate the use of the type in the context of the attribute.
     5. The description should not be tautological, e.g. PartyRole